-Lynda.com is an online educational site for coders with a vast array of multimedia learning experiences.
+Lynda.com (now in 2020, Linkedin Learning) is an online educational site for coders with a vast array of multimedia learning experiences.
 Around for 20 years now, Lynda serves more than 10,000 businesses and provides lessons in five languages.
 They are a go to for business training as well as individuals.
 Their reach is global, with students from around the world using the site to increase their skills and learn new things.

 Additional resources are often included, including worksheets and other instructional materials.
 Lynda is a one-stop place to go to for learning tech skills and techniques in a wide variety of technical disciplines.
 Beyond that, they also offer business, money management, and other advanced courses.
 For the purposes of our review, we will focus on the technical and coding aspects of Lynda’s educational offering.